jeffboody/libvkk/readme.md

 The app may utilize secondary rendering to optimize performance by creating multiple secondary renderers to record various parts of the scene in parallel.
-The drawing doesn't actually occur until the secondary renderers are drawn into an EXECUTE renderer with the vkk\_renderer\_execute() function.
-A secondary renderer may only be drawn once per frame into an EXECUTE renderer.
+The drawing doesn't actually occur until the secondary renderers commands are executeted by the vkk\_renderer\_execute() function.
+A secondary renderer may only be drawn once per frame into the execute renderer.
 The commands recorded to the secondary command buffer are only valid for the current frame and must be re-recorded for subsequent frames.
-And finally, the vkk_renderer\_beginSecondary() function should only be called if the corresponding EXECUTE renderer begin() function was successful.

 Renderers may share images, uniform set factories and pipeline layouts.
-Renderers may share buffers and uniform sets only when update is set to STATIC.
+Renderers may share buffers and uniform sets only when update is set to VKK\_UPDATE\_MODE\_STATIC.
 Renderers may not share graphics pipelines.

 The vkk\_renderer\_surfaceSize() function allows the app to query the renderer for the surface size.